spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Speed
 ~~~~~
-Starfish should be *fast*.
-We will ensure that starfish fully leverages parallelism
-on host machines, be they local machines, HPC clusters, or distributed environments.
-We will add
+Image processing, particularly of volumetric data, is a time intensive process.
+Starfish will explore support for
-support for GPU computation in starfish such that future work or enterprising users can add
+parallelism on HPC clusters and support for GPU computation in starfish, such that future work or enterprising users
-GPU-enabled methods to starfish.
-Finally, we will create benchmarks to track the speed of starfish
+can add GPU-enabled methods to starfish.
+Finally, we will create benchmarks to track the speed of starfish operations
-operations to catch performance regressions.
+to catch performance regressions.

 Resolving overlaps between fields of view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~